bitovi/github-actions-deploy-eks-helm/README.md

 `bitovi/github-actions-deploy-eks-helm` deploys helm charts to an EKS Cluster.

 ## Action Summary
-This action deploys Helm charts to an EKS cluster, allowing ECR/OCI repos as sources, and handling plugin installation, using [this awesome Docker image](https://github.com/alpine-docker/k8s) as base.
+This action deploys Helm charts to an EKS cluster, allowing ECR/OCI as sources, and handling plugin installation, using [this awesome Docker image](https://github.com/alpine-docker/k8s) as base.

 > **Note:** If your EKS cluster administrative access is in a private network, you will need to use a self hosted runner in that network to use this action.